Conferences and Webinars

 ClickerExpo is the perfect opportunity for animal training enthusiasts and professionals to improve their skills, keep up with the latest techniques, and learn from world experts in positive reinforcement.

-I have a four new talks this year called including: "Cues Evolve Out of the Shaping Process".
+I will be giving several talks including a new presentation: "Extinction: Friend or Foe?".
 This has been a fun presentation to create.
 I’ve been making new videos for it, including several featuring the baby goats.
 You get great teaching plus cute!

 Another new talk is: “My Question is . . . " This is a program that won’t have a rigid structure of powerpoint slides.
 Instead I am modeling it on the morning discussions we have at my clinics.
 Here it is YOUR questions that create the program.
 I have always found that this is a great way to cover in depth both the principles behind equine clicker training and how-to lessons.
 So come help me create a great program by adding your training questions to the mix.